 The Missouri statute of limitations for personal injury claims is five years.
 You must file your brain injury lawsuit before this deadline or lose your legal right to recover compensation through the civil court system.

 Five years is a long time, but delays can make it harder to investigate your accident, gather evidence, and prove liability.
-Contact The Bradley Law Firm as soon as possible to protect your brain injury case.
+Contact Bradley Law Personal Injury Lawyers as soon as possible to protect your brain injury case.

 Contact a St. Louis Brain Injury Lawyer for a Free Consultation